fpereiro/proof/notes.md

    3-1) if it finds 3arg, delete it and call again 2arg e with the same arguments.
    3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

-While 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two blanks are found.
+While 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two consecutive blanks are found.

 1arg e:
    1) go left until you find a schwa, then go one to the right.